acammarat/pindol/examples/README.md

 END
 ```
 A very basic OpenMP parallelization is implemented in **pindol**, which can be enabled by exporting the OMP_NUM_THREADS variable as done above for **phind**.
 We recommend to test the execution time over different values of the OMP_NUM_THREADS variable on a short run, in order to estimate in advance the optimal number of cores.
-The ND simulation is then performing by executing
+The ND simulation is then performed by executing
 ```
 $ pindol | tee out
 ```